danielbloy/cca/docs/python/pygame/smash.md

 The completed code for this step is available [here](../../img/python/pygame/smash/main_step_1.py).

 Now we are going to draw the score, level, border and lives on the screen.
 We will create functions to draw each of the separate elements.
+Each section of code can be added and tested individually.
 Place the following code before the call to `pgzrun.go()`.
-Run your game, you should see the lives drawn in the top lef, the score in the top middle, the level in the top right as well as the border.
+Run your game after you have added each section and you should see each section as it gets added.

+### Add the score

 ```python
 HEADER_HEIGHT = 40